alpacahq/alpaca-docs/content/trading/crypto-trading.md

 ## Supported Assets

 Alpaca supports over 20+ unique crypto assets across 52 trading pairs.
-Current trading pairs are based on USD, BTC and USDT with more assets and trading pairs coming soon.
+Current trading pairs are based on BTC, USD, and USDT with more assets and trading pairs coming soon.

 To query all available crypto assets and pairs you can you use the following API call,